nithsubr/Personal_Activity_Monitor_Analysis/index.md

 #Model Selection

 We would now fit a Random Forest Model on the training data set.
-The "train" function in R when called with "pca" as the method, would create random samples of the training dataset using bootstrapping.
-Again using bootstrapping, It would create random sets of variables to create a descision tree for each sample.
+Random Forest is an ensembel of several descision trees.
+It uses Bootstrapping technique to derive random samples of the training dataset do model each tree.
+Again using Bootstrapping, It would use a random set of variables for creating each model.
 At the end, all the individual trees would be merged / ensembeled and the predictions for each set of inputs would be averaged (majority vote) across the outcomes from these trees.
 Therefore, inspite of being a bit complicated, this model would give us the best accuracy.

-We would also see if PCA provides any improvement in accuracy.
+We would also see if the Principal Component Analysis provides any improvement in accuracy.

 This model selection process being very perfomance intensive, we would go for parellel processing